epfl-ada/ada-2024-project-databrewers/README.md

 ## Methods

-## Task 1: Data Preprocessing and Merging
+## Task 1: Data preprocessing and merging
 To ensure efficient data preprocessing for analyzing beer preferences, we focused on loading, cleaning, and merging datasets to create a comprehensive structure for analysis, following these steps:

 - **Load raw data files:** Imported datasets, including reviews, ratings, user profiles, and brewery information.